arduina/arduina.net/_site/master/socialshaping.md

 Self-organized collectives of women are already separating out the already difficult relations of technology from those of capitalist employment

-organising Independece
+organizing Independence

-Cockburn asks for woman-only organisations and demands massive increase in resources by the state for women-run initiatives.
+Cockburn asks for woman-only organizations and demands massive increase in resources by the state for women-run initiatives.
 To counter the ongoing marginalization (despite mutilation), we need to form women's groups to help each other.

 Women-Led, can it work?

 More revolutionary than autonomy itself is a situation with women in leadership and majority.
-Men's reluctance to participate on such terms would expose the orginal separatists.
+Men's reluctance to participate on such terms would expose the original separatists.
 Such a strategy is impossible until more women participate and are trained and willing to enter these situations.